 Date Written: May 12, 2021

 This Article empirically examines whether a computational language model can read and understand consumer contracts.
 Language models are able to perform a wide range of complex tasks by predicting the next word in a sequence.
-In the legal domain, language models can summarize laws, draft case documents, and translate legalese into plain English.
-However, the ability of language models to inform consumers of their contractual rights and obligations has not been explored in detail.
+In the legal domain, language models can summarize laws, translate legalese into plain English, and, as this Article will explore, inform consumers of their contractual rights and obligations.

-To showcase the opportunities and challenges of using language models to read consumer contracts, this Article studies the performance of GPT-3, a powerful language model released in June 2020.
+To showcase the opportunities and challenges of using language models to read consumer contracts, this Article studies the performance of GPT-3, the world’s first commercial language model.
 The case study employs a novel dataset comprised of questions relating to the terms of service of popular U.S. websites.
 Although the results are not definitive, they offer several important insights.
 First, owing to its immense training data, the model can exploit subtle informational cues embedded in questions.
 Second, the model performed poorly on contractual provisions that favor the rights and interests of consumers, suggesting that it may contain an anti-consumer bias.
 Third, the model is brittle in unexpected ways.
 Performance was highly sensitive to the wording of questions, but surprisingly indifferent to variations in contractual language.

 Keywords: Contract Law, Consumer Law, Machine Learning, Natural Language Processing, Language Models, GPT-3, Smart Readers, Access to Justice, Legal Automation, Algorithmic Bias, Governance of AI